Sample Employee Code of Conduct Policy

-This Employee Code of Conduct Company Policy template is ready to be tailored to your company’s needs and should be considered a starting point for setting up your employment policies.
-An employee code of conduct policy may also be referred to as a conduct in the workplace policy.
+A code of conduct policy outlines the appropriate behaviour employees are expected to follow in the workplace towards their colleagues, supervisors and overall organisation.
+This sample Employee Code of Conduct Company Policy template is ready to be tailored to your company’s needs and should be considered a starting point for setting up your employment policies.
+An employee code of conduct policy may also be referred to as a Conduct in the Workplace Policy.

 Policy brief & purpose

 Our Employee Code of Conduct company policy outlines our expectations regarding employees’ behavior towards their colleagues, supervisors and overall organization.

 We promote freedom of expression and open communication.
 But we expect all employees to follow our code of conduct.
 They should avoid offending, participating in serious disputes and disrupting our workplace.
 We also expect them to foster a well-organized, respectful and collaborative environment.

 This policy applies to all our employees regardless of employment agreement or rank.